 Your first visit

-Your first BJJ class in Charlotte.
+Your first Jiu-Jitsu class in Charlotte.

 Here's exactly what to expect.
 No surprises.
 No weird rituals.
-Just jiu-jitsu.
+Just Jiu-Jitsu.

-Book Your Free Class
+Book Your Two Free Classes

 What to bring

-If it's your first jiu-jitsu class, keep it simple.
+If it's your first Jiu-Jitsu class, keep it simple.
 You don't need special gear.
 You don't need to look the part.
 You just need to show up.

 A t-shirt and shorts or leggings.
 No zippers, no pockets.
 That's the entire dress code for your first class.
 No gi, no rash guard, no special gear required.
+Bring flip-flops or slides too: you train barefoot, but you never walk off the mat barefoot.

 What not to bring